 Both parties must agree to seek an advisory opinion and so notify the chairperson.
 The procedure for requesting and issuing advisory opinions should be discussed with the DRB at the first meeting with the parties.

-The DRB may or may not issue a written opinion, but if a written advisory opinion is issued, it must be at the specific request of both parties.
+The DRB shall issue a one page written opinion within 5 days of the hearing.

 The opinion is only advisory and does not require an acceptance or rejection by either party.
 If the dispute is not resolved and a hearing is held, the oral presentations and advisory opinion are completely disregarded and the DRB hearing procedure is followed.